Donrwalsh/curiouser-paradox/train-of-thought.md

 - [ ] On the all/gallery page, specify if a comic is published or not

-- [ ] Automatic deploy woes: failed to solve: node:18: failed to do request: Head "https://registry-1.docker.io/v2/library/node/manifests/18": dial tcp: lookup registry-1.docker.io on 192.168.1.1:53: dial udp 192.168.1.1:53: connect: network is unreachable
+- [x] Automatic deploy woes: failed to solve: node:18: failed to do request: Head "https://registry-1.docker.io/v2/library/node/manifests/18": dial tcp: lookup registry-1.docker.io on 192.168.1.1:53: dial udp 192.168.1.1:53: connect: network is unreachable

 ^ this happened again, so I added 2x nameservers to the Pi's `/etc/resolv.conf` to see if it fixes it.
+Last commit went through just fine, so I'm going to mark it as complete for now but keep an eye on it (It's super easy to notice)

 - [ ] poll.js should not take down the database